 What is the one piece of advice you would give marketers embarking on a YouTube campaign in multiple countries?

 Keep things simple at first and experiment.
 What video assets do you own?
 Put them on the web and use the community to decide what works most effectively.
 Use the power of the live focus group of YouTube to help you decide your next move – and then respond to it.

-It has a great reputation in the market, I’m actually looking forward to sitting and listening to some of the other presentations.
+It has a great reputation in the market, I am actually looking forward to sitting and listening to some of the other presentations.

 Facebook is just an incredible phenomenon.
 I also adore Twitter.
-For me I can be more picky about who I follow on Twitter to give me news, jokes and inspiration.
-On Facebook I do worry that I’ll offend someone if I un-friend them.
+For me, I can be more picky about who I follow on Twitter to give me news, jokes and inspiration.
+On Facebook, I do worry that I will offend someone if I un-friend them.
 Anyone on Twitter should follow @sexyexecutive.
-Whoever writes this feed is a genius – the challenge for them is that the writing is amazing but I can’t see it working anywhere else.
-It’s like when you hear about the Japanese phenomenon of user generated mobile-phone-based novels.
-He makes me laugh every single day – which is a delight that I’d pay money for.
+Whoever writes this feed is a genius – the challenge for them is that the writing is amazing but I cannot see it working anywhere else.
+It is like when you hear about the Japanese phenomenon of user-generated mobile-phone-based novels.
+He makes me laugh every single day – which is a delight that I would pay money for.

-To hear Bruce speak on International YouTube Marketing, register now for the International Search Summit on 13th May.
+To hear Bruce speak on international YouTube marketing, register now for the International Search Summit on 13 May.
 Early Bird Tickets are still available.

 - Watch the recording: How to identify and seize growth opportunities in international markets - April 20, 2022

 - International marketing recruitment: How to drive global growth amid The Great Resignation - February 23, 2022

 - 5 trends to include in your 2022 international digital marketing strategy - December 21, 2021